Chinese South Africans: First settlers

-The first Chinese to settle in South Africa were prisoners, usually debtors, exiled from Batavia by the Dutch to their then newly founded colony at Cape Town in 1660.
-Originally the Dutch wanted to recruit Chinese settlers to settle in the colony as farmers, thereby helping establish the colony and create a tax base so the colony would be less of a drain on Dutch coffers.
-However the Dutch failed to find anyone in the Chinese community in Batavia who was prepared to volunteer to go to such a far off place.
-There were also some free Chinese in the Dutch Cape Colony.
+The first Chinese to settle in South Africa were prisoners, usually debtors, who were sent from Batavia by the Dutch East India Company (VOC) to the Dutch Cape Colony.
+The VOC originally planned on recruiting Chinese immigrants to settle in the Cape Colony as farmers, thereby helping secure the colony's existence and create a tax base which would ensure the Cape Colony was less of a drain on Dutch coffers.
+However, the Dutch failed to find anyone in the Chinese community in Batavia who was prepared to volunteer to go to such a far off place.
+There were also some free Chinese settlers in the Cape Colony.
 They made a living through fishing and farming and traded their produce for other required goods.
 From 1660 until the late 19th century the number of Chinese people in the Cape Colony never exceeded 100.

 Chinese people began arriving in large numbers in South Africa in the 1870s through to the early 20th century initially in hopes of making their fortune on the diamond and gold mines in Kimberley and the Witwatersrand respectively.
-Most were independent immigrants mostly coming from Guangdong Province then known as Canton.
-Due to anti-Chinese feeling and racial discrimination at the time they were prevented from obtaining mining contracts and so became entrepreneurs and small business owners instead.
+Most were independent immigrants mostly coming from Canton Province.
+Due to anti-Chinese sentiment and racial discrimination at the time they were prevented from obtaining mining contracts and so became entrepreneurs and small business owners instead.

 The Chinese community in South Africa grew steadily throughout the remainder of the 19th century, bolstered by new arrivals from China.
-The Anglo-Boer War, fought between 1898 and 1902, pushed some Chinese South Africans out of the Witwatersrand and into areas such as Port Elizabeth and East London in the Eastern Cape.
+The Second Boer War, fought between 1899 and 1902, pushed some Chinese South Africans out of the Witwatersrand and into areas such as Port Elizabeth and East London in the Eastern Cape.
 Areas recorded to have Chinese populations moving in to settle at the time include Pageview in Johannesburg that was declared a non-white area in the late 1800s and known as the "Malay Location" Large-scale immigration into South Africa during this time was prohibited by the Transvaal Immigration Restriction Act of 1902 and the Cape Chinese Exclusion Act of 1904.
 A host of discriminatory laws similar to the anti-Chinese laws that sought to restrict trade, land ownership and citizenship were also enacted during this time.
-These laws, similar to the earlier Chinese Exclusion Act in the United States, were largely made popular by a general anti-Chinese feeling across the western world during the early 1900s and the arrival of over 60,000 indentured Chinese miners after the second Anglo-Boer War.
+These laws, similar to the earlier Chinese Exclusion Act in the United States, derived from widespread anti-Chinese sentiment across the Western world during the early 1900s and the arrival of over 60,000 indentured Chinese miners after the Second Boer War.
 These early immigrants arriving between the 1870s and early 1900s are the ancestors of most of South Africa's first Chinese community and number some 10,000 individuals today.
 In 1903, the Transvaal Chinese Association was formed to represent the interests of the 900 or so Chinese people who lived in the Transvaal province.